Tomer-K1099/ATM-Machine/README.md

 - **Cloud Hosting:** The application is deployed on an AWS EC2 cloud server.

 ## How to Run

-### The Easy Way

 Simply click the following link to access the hosted application:
 [http://16.170.140.44:3000/](http://16.170.140.44:3000/)

-### The Hard Way
-Elaboration about running the code locally on your machine is in the bottom of this README file.

 ### Usage: